Nonlocality of Majorana Modes in Hybrid Nanowires: Device and Experiment

-Data in Fig.~\ref{Fig3}c yield estimates for the overlap, $\Omega\sim 0.5$, the quality factor, $q\sim 0.75$, and spin-canting angles, $\theta_L\sim 1.7$, $\theta_R\sim 3.0$.
-This provides an illustrative example of a nearly unsplit zero bias peak, yet with only a moderate degree of non-locality.
-The spectrum differs markedly between consecutive resonances, consistent with theory for spin-dependent anticrossings \cite{Prada2017}.
-Additionally, the different visibility of the zero energy and excited states is the result of the dot-wire spin alignment for consecutive resonances, which determines the degree of wave function leakage into the dot, also consistent with theoretical expectations \cite{Chevallier2017}.
+Using Eq.~(\ref{eta}), the fittings for data in Figs.~\ref{Fig3}(b) and (c) are illustrated in Fig.~\ref{Fig3}(d) (red lines) and Fig.~\ref{Fig3}(e) (blue lines), respectively, with $t_{L,R}$, $\delta$ and $\theta_{L,R}$ as free parameters.
+The fitting yields $\eta\sim 0.5$, corresponding to $q\sim 0.75$, and spin-canting angles, $\theta_L\sim 1.7$, $\theta_R\sim 3.0$ (in radians).
+This provides an illustrative example of a nearly unsplit zero energy midgap state, yet with only a moderate degree of nonlocality.

+The spectrum also differs markedly between consecutive resonances, consistent with theory for spin-dependent anticrossings \cite{Prada2017}.
+The fit of the model (Section II and Appendix D) shows excellent agreement with experimental data across both resonances.
+Additionally, the different visibility of the zero energy and excited states is the result of the dot-wire spin alignment for consecutive resonances, which determines the degree of wave function leakage into the dot, also consistent with theoretical expectations \cite{Chevallier2018}.

+Applying the same measurements for device B, a narrow and stable zero-bias peak is found to span the range $B\sim 1.1-1.7$~T (corresponding to $\sim$160~$\mu$eV Zeeman splitting, the peak broadening is $\sim$20~$\mu$eV), with weak oscillations in height and width above 1.4~T [Fig.~\ref{Fig4}(a)].
+The emergence of the zero-bias peak was accompanied by a near-closing and reopening of the gap to excited states.
+The gate sweep in Fig.~\ref{Fig4}(b) shows the stability of the midgap state as a function of the wire potential, which demonstrates that the zero-bias peak is robust in a range of gate potential variations of $\sim$160~$\mu$eV.